 As an applied practice, research promises to engage contemporary actors, sites and techniques, combining experimentation with inquiry into researchers’ ethical responsibility.
 Such reflection demands scrutiny of the practice’s presumed tenets.
 Post-war federal funding for research and development has defined experimental criteria around the rigors of rule-based judgments.
 Markets demand ever faster, smaller and more efficient technologies, incanting the mantra of innovation in the name of growth.
 How do architects exercise judgment amidst a system structured around verifiability?
 When does the compulsion to look ahead fail to address current resources, future side effects, or obsolescence in retrospect?
 Researchers lay claim to certainty and invention narratives in order to wield influence and relay architectural discussions to parallel fields.
 Through research practice, architects may gain a seat at the table, but which table?
 For whom and from whom do architects seek legitimacy?

-ARPA Journal is an online publication published two times a year.
-Each issue will focus on a technique or protocol of research, and will consist of three ‘releases,’ that will be published monthly.
-Each release will comprise the following:
+ARPA Journal is an online publication published annually.
+Each issue focuses on a technique or protocol of research, and consists of the following formats:

 1. Critiques: Articles that examine writings, theories, and/or applied research projects produced by people other than the author.